nikloynes/economist_poll_aggregator/README.md

 # economist_poll_aggregator
-My code for poll aggregator assignment for the Political Data Scientist role at The Economist (08/2023)
+Code for the *poll aggregator* assignment for the Political Data Scientist role at The Economist

 Last updated: NL, 04/09/23
 _______________________________

 The goal of this code is to provide a convenient and easy-to-use interface for the [Economist Political Data Scientist poll aggregation task](https://cdn-dev.economistdatateam.com/jobs/pds/code-test/assignment.html).
-The code is structured into 2 core modules, `poll_agg.py` and `utils.py`, both of which live in `src/`.
+The code is divided into 2 modules, `poll_agg.py` and `utils.py`, both of which live in `src/`.

-The core functionality (retrieving polling data, aggregating it, storing it into csvs) is easily run through the script `get_polls_aggregate.py`.
-You can customise the behaviour of this script, and also run the underlying functions in an interactive session with heavy customisability (run `ipython` or `python` from the root directory of the repo and then `import src.poll_agg as pa`).
+The core functionality (retrieving polling data, aggregating it, storing it into csvs) is containde in the script `get_polls_aggregate.py`.
+You can customise the behaviour of this script using arguments, and also run the underlying functions interactively (run `ipython` or `python` from the root directory of the repo and then `import src.poll_agg as pa`).

-I extensively tested this code on MacOS 12.4, Ubuntu 22.04 and Windows 10, using various Python versions from 3.10 through to 3.11.5.
-If you face any problems, I recommend trying with 3.11.5 in a virtualenv.
+I extensively tested this code on MacOS 12.4, Ubuntu 22.04 and Windows 10, using various Python versions from 3.10 through 3.11.5.
+If you face any problems, I recommend trying 3.11.5 in a `venv`.

 ### Prerequesites
 - This program was written in Python 3.11.5.
 You will need to make sure you have **Python 3.10** (or higher) installed on your machine for it to work.
 If you don't have Python installed, you can download it [here](https://www.python.org/downloads/).